 Are teams with international collaborators (but a UK Primary Investigator) permitted to apply?

 Yes, so long as the work directly links to a place in the North of England.

 Is it only the PI who can participate in the sandpit process?

 If the PI is not available for one or both of the workshops they can delegate another member of their project team to attend.

 Can Local Authorities apply for this funding?

 All projects must be led by an academic at a UKRI-registered UK Research Organisation.
-Local Authorities that have a project in mind can partner with a local researcher.
-If you do not already have connections with local researchers, we will soon be putting a call out for organisations who are interested in participating in the bids and projects as project partners.
-Please subscribe to our newsletter to be the first to hear when this part of the call goes live.
+Local Authorities, businesses, or third sector organisations that have a project in mind can partner with a local researcher.
+If you do not already have connections with local researchers you can join our Project Partner database which is shared with applicants who are looking for project partners.
+Details on joining the database are available here

 I am near the end of my PhD I have not completed my viva yet.
 Am I eligible to participate in this sandpit process and apply for the seedcorn funding?

 We define an early career researcher as any academic who has been awarded a PhD but has not yet held a research grant of £100,000 (at 100% fEC) or more.
 Unfortunately, if you have not yet successfully completed your viva, you are not eligible to apply for this funding.
 You must also currently be employed as a researcher or and academic at a UKRI-registered UK Research Organisation to be eligible